abcnorio/nspawn-aiml/Readme.md

 - check whether `chattr` can change file attributes from within the container if the host already set those permissions
 - add some cronjobs for on-access scans of the container, esp. for python installs (...some script...)
 - investigate whether the container really cannot read out keyboard strokes, etc. from the host
+- speed up the network coming up (see delay mentioned above)